mateoradman/bazarr-bulk/README.md

 # BAZARR BULK CLI

 A CLI tool for performing actions in bulk on Bazarr movies and TV shows.
+The tool maintains a local database to track processed subtitles, allowing you to skip previously processed items using the `--skip-processed` flag.

+SQLite database locations on the host machine:
+- Linux: `~/.local/share/bazarr-bulk/database.db`
+- Windows: `C:\Users\<username>\AppData\Local\mateoradman\bazarr-bulk\database.db`
+- macOS: `~/Library/Application Support/com.mateoradman.bazarr-bulk/database.db`

 List of supported actions:

 - sync